The library supports faculty members at every stage of their scholarly work.

 - The library maintains a permanent collection of faculty writings.
 This collection includes scholarly publications in all tangible formats.
 Faculty members wishing to be included in the collection should submit tangible copies of their publications to the library.

 - A digital sign shares news of recent publications, including books, chapters, articles, podcasts, blog posts, and news articles.

-- Article reprints and books are showcased in the faculty publications display case.
-Each faculty member may choose which item of theirs is displayed and should let the library know if they would like their material updated.
+- The faculty publications display case showcases article reprints and books.
+Each faculty member may choose the item of theirs that is displayed and should let the library know if they would like their item updated.